In Year 10, most schools work with students to develop a senior education and training (SET) plan.

 Once your child’s SET plan has been developed, you, your child and the other people involved in developing the plan should sign and date the plan to show agreement.

 What happens next?

-It is recommended that students review their SET Plan regularly to make sure their subjects and learning is right for them, and that they can maintain a pathway to the courses and career they want after Year 12.
+Students are recommended to review their SET Plan regularly to make sure their subjects and learning are right for them, and that they can maintain a pathway to the courses and career they want after Year 12.

 If students want to change their subjects or courses, it is important that they discuss this with their school or other learning provider.